-5.17 The main issues for consideration in this instance are the appropriateness of the proposal in terms of the policies and proposals held within the Development Plan and in particular the principle of development, the impact on the character and appearance of the area, the impact on the amenity of existing residents and neighbouring land users, and any other planning matters.
+5.17 The main issues for consideration when assessing the application are the principle of development in relation to the policies within the adopted Local Plan, the impact on the character of the area, the impact on the amenity of neighbouring land users and highway and pedestrian safety.
+These and any other planning and residual matters are set out in detail below.